MattHammond94/CV/README.md

 ## [&#x200B;](#) :dart: Skills

 #### [&#x200B;](#) Creativity
 Having spent the vast majority of my youth and education focusing on my artistic skills, I have reached a high level of practical artistry.
 I have a keen eye for interesting, intuitive and functional design and I approach any endeavour from an innovative perspective.
-I love to push creative boundaries and this clearly comes through in my approach to solving problems and writing code.
+I love to push creative boundaries and this clearly comes through in my approach to solving problems and writing code, before starting any project I like to create diagrams and visuals to aid in the process of designing a program from scratch.

 #### [&#x200B;](#) Attention to Detail
 My artistic endeavours have also provided me with meticulous attention to detail and these skills were later honed whilst working as a software test analyst for Ageas LTD. This role involved carefully checking(and then double checking) that every aspect of a completed fix/release/new piece of software was as it should be.
 I successfully worked on a multitude of projects and releases and I was directly responsible for locating and resolving multiple defects which, if gone undiscovered would have caused large problems for both the company and our clients alike.